How to format a hard drive, SSD, or USB flash drive

 - Open the Windows command prompt.

-- At the prompt, type format and the appropriate drive letter, and then press Enter.
-For example, if the hard drive you are formatting is drive E:, you would type format E:
+- At the prompt, type format and the appropriate drive letter, and press Enter.
+For example, if the hard drive you are formatting is drive E:, type format E:

 - When asked if you want to erase all contents on the hard drive, type Y to proceed.